“Flow metrics (Jira work types view)” dashboard template

 Detailed table view

-Shows the status transitions for Jira issues.
+Shows the status transitions for Jira work items.

 Was this helpful?